Lessons learned from Shakespeare, Bill Clinton, and Steve Jobs

 Shakespeare created “Advertising”–that is, he made the word.
 Likewise, photographers use the word “exposure” extensively in their craft.

-At the root of his creation of words is a problem.
+At the root of his word-creation lies a problem.
 I believe Shakespeare was solving the problem of how to talk about life when the terms just didn’t exist.
-He was helping the audience understand a storyline by addressing the lack of words to describe something.
+He helped the audience understand the storyline by addressing the lack of words to describe certain elements.

 The key to our success is our ability to tackle new problems and develop new solutions.